 Being as embodied exposure

 For Nancy, both the singularity of being and the commonality of meaning centre around the body, as it is the traits and capacities of the body which mark us out as singular within the proximity of other embodied beings which recognise its meaningful singularity through apprehension of a unique body, thereby bringing it into existence.
 Levinas, refers to the embodied, face-to-face encounter as the primary encounter constitutive of human subjectivity.
-The face of the other, on whom our being is dependent and who we are called to responsibility for or to care for, is a physical entity with physical and emotional needs (Groenhout, 2004).
+The face of the other, on whom our being is dependent and who we are called to responsibility for or to care for, is a physical entity with physical and emotional needs (Groenhout 2004).
 As a result, human existence is not only defined relationally, but is dependent on that embodied relation to others.

 To be a human body is to be physically vulnerable, and awareness of such vulnerability is part of our ontological condition.
 Of course, all bodies themselves are vulnerable to the physical hazards and threats encountered in the material world as well as the potential hazards involved in being in proximal relations with others.
-For Butler (2004: 29), the vulnerability of bodily life is the realisation of vulnerability to a ‘sudden address from elsewhere’.
+For Butler (2004, p.
+29), the vulnerability of bodily life is the realisation of vulnerability to a ‘sudden address from elsewhere’.
 As beings with bodies, we have a sense of exposure to the unpredictable, the unchosen, and the unforeseen.
 Such a sense is part and parcel of our encounter with others (Harrison 2008).
 We need others to exist, yet this exposes us to them.
 This understanding of our limits and vulnerabilities affords us a certain wariness as we make our way through the world.
 Indeed, as Dreyfus (2000) suggests, the sense of risk, endemic to embodied life, provides us with a sense of the ‘realness’ of the world around us.
 Borrowing from Merleau-Ponty’s use of urdoxa as a kind of ‘background readiness’, it is this constant readiness towards things such as ‘dangerous surprises’, or a general readiness to ‘get a grip’ in any particular situation which helps us make sense of the reality of the world.

 However, while vulnerability may be a part of the human condition, what constitutes a ‘threat’ and the awareness of vulnerability itself is less universal.
-Feminist scholarship explores vulnerability further by, on the one hand, acknowledging the shared, ontological and existential vulnerability of humans as living beings exposed to potential harm, injury and inevitable death, and, on the other, by highlighting the fact that while it may be a state shared among all humans, the experience of vulnerability is not equal (Page, 2016: 25).
-As Butler (2004) suggests, vulnerability is a universal condition with an uneven distribution.
+Feminist scholarship explores vulnerability further by, on the one hand, acknowledging the shared, ontological and existential vulnerability of humans as living beings exposed to potential harm, injury and inevitable death, and, on the other, by highlighting the fact that while it may be a state shared among all humans, the experience of vulnerability is not equal (Page 2016, p.
+25).
+As Butler (2004) suggests, vulnerability is a universal condition with an uneven distribution (see also Schwartz in chapter three of this volume).

-These scholars emphasise the distinction between universal conditions and particular circumstances (Fineman, 2008; Page, 2016), or similarly the difference between ‘precariousness’ and ‘precarity’ (Butler, 2009), or between the ‘possible’ or condition of vulnerability, and the ‘actual’ or experience of, vulnerability (Gilson 2014).
+These scholars emphasise the distinction between universal conditions and particular circumstances (Fineman 2008, Page 2016), or similarly the difference between ‘precariousness’ and ‘precarity’ (Butler 2009), or between the ‘possible’ or condition of vulnerability, and the ‘actual’ or experience of, vulnerability (Gilson 2014).
 In this way, feminist scholars are able to discuss vulnerability as an ontological condition, but also the specific political and social contexts in which vulnerable bodies are a site of politics (Berghoffen, 2003).
 This allows them to emphasise the uneven nature of vulnerability for women, LGBT persons, and ethnic minorities.

 Online Mitsein, Digital Urdoxa and Dangerous Surprises